ryankdwyer/exAudio/README.md

 I am currently working on implementing a recommendation engine that will suggest new music based on your listening habits.
 This will leverage the echoNest API, the same information used in Spotify's recommendation engine.

+This is a work in progress, so expect a few bugs, and if you find one, let me know!

 ##Supported Codecs:
 1. flac
 2. alac